BEYOND-LIFE1/RobotSimulation/README.md

 # Assignment
-New to github, code is in ps2.py
+New to github, code is in ps2.py, simulating robot vacuums cleaning a room